parkermac/LO/README.md

 - LO: is this repo.
 - LO_user: is a required separate folder for information and programs specific to a given user.
 - LO_data: contains large binaries that change infrequently, especially for making grids or forcing files.
 I maintain these by hand on my laptop and on my remote linux machines.
 It may be advantageous for a user on those remote machines to just point to my LO_data (see `get_lo_info.py`) instead of copying to make their own.
 Of course on their personal laptop they will need to make their own LO_data.
 - LO_output: is where most output from the LO code ends up, e.g. model forcing files, mooring extractions, plots, etc. It is expected that the contents will change frequently and that they are specific to a given user or machine.
 LO_output is typically made, if needed, by the code that writes to it.
-LO_user has to be made by hand (more on that below).

-A lot of the code makes use of a dictionary "Ldir" that contains Path objects about where things are.
+A lot of the code makes use of a dictionary "Ldir" that contains user- and machine-specific Path objects about where things are.
 This is created in a somewhat complicated way:
 - It is initially specified in `LO_user/get_lo_info.py`
 - You don't run `get_lo_info.py` itself, but instead it is run every time you run the method `lo_tools/lo_tools/Lfun.Lstart()` which adds a few more application-specific entries to Ldir.

-`get_lo_info.py` is designed to be the one place where you set machine-dependent choices.
+`get_lo_info.py` is designed to be the **one place** where you set machine-dependent choices.
 It looks to see what machine you are working on.
 It allows you to set several paths to model output, for example: Ldir['roms_out'], Ldir['roms_out1'], and so on.

 ---